commaai/jobs/README.md

 * **Software Engineer (Web)**: own the comma web and mobile experience // challenge: get a [web bounty](https://github.com/orgs/commaai/projects/26/views/9) merged
 * **Software Engineer (Systems)**: work on systems and infrastructure for [openpilot](https://github.com/commaai/openpilot) // challenge: get a [bounty](https://comma.ai/bounties) merged
 * **Pick & Place Operator**: run the comma factory's circuit board line // Relevant experience required instead of a challenge
-* **Technician**: maintain the comma compute cluster and comma fleet // Requirements: good debugging skills and detail oriented.
+* **Technician**: maintain the comma compute cluster and comma fleet // Requirements: have built computers, good debugging skills, and detail orientedness
 * Anyone else who does well on our [challenges](https://comma.ai/leaderboard)

 Not looking for a job?
 Solve the challenges to get on the [leaderboard](https://comma.ai/leaderboard) and the exclusive mystery prize.